nefarius/Indicium-Supra/README.md

   - For the ImGui sample to build you'll also need:
     - `.\vcpkg install imgui:x86-windows-static imgui:x64-windows-static`

- Building should be pretty straight-forward since the [POCO libraries](https://pocoproject.org/) and [Detours](https://github.com/Microsoft/Detours) get installed via [Vcpkg](https://github.com/Microsoft/vcpkg).
+ Building should be pretty straight-forward since the dependencies get installed via [Vcpkg](https://github.com/Microsoft/vcpkg).
 You have multiple choices for getting things done.

 ### Visual Studio